mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 and respect for local customs can help a lot in avoiding trouble and obtaining cooperation.
-Characters sometimes forget this and upset the people they meet – often the only consequence of this is an increase in the locals’ antipathy towards offworlders... but not always.
+Characters sometimes forget this and upset the people they meet – often the only consequence of this is an increase in the locals' antipathy towards offworlders... but not always.
 The people met by the travellers should respond to what they do and say in a logical fashion.
 If the characters give offence and